esom4/esom4/README.md

 # Esom4
 Esom4 is a tool that scrapes public genetic databases to find genetic mutations from an input file.
 This project can be used for academic research or clinical applications.

+DISCLAIMER: this tool is developed for non-profit purposes only.
+Our goal is to help researchers and students in providing efficient and fast analysis exploiting open-source web-based information.

 ## Prerequisites
 Before using Esom4, you will need to do the following:
 1. Clone the repository to your local machine.